Route nationale 2 (French Guiana): Overview

 The highway starts in Balata, a suburb of Cayenne, at an intersection with Route nationale 1.
-The road was initially built to connect Cayenne with the Cayenne – Félix Eboué Airport.
-In 1970s, the road was extended to Régina as an unpaved road.
+The road was initially built to connect Cayenne with Cayenne – Félix Eboué Airport.

+In the 1970s, the road was extended to Régina as an unpaved road.
 In the 1990s, work began on extending the road to Saint-Georges.
-In 2003, the road to Saint-Georges was opened.
+In 2003, the road to Saint-Georges was completed and opened to traffic.
 In 2014, a grade-separated intersection with Route nationale 1 was constructed.

-The Oyapock River Bridge over the Oyapock River was opened on 18 March 2017 linking French Guiana with Brazil.
+The Oyapock River Bridge over the Oyapock River was inaugurated on 18 March 2017, linking French Guiana with Brazil.

-The amount of traffic on Route nationale 2 varies greatly.
-In 2010, before the bridge opened, the average daily traffic was 23,185 vehicles per day at Balata, and fell to 438 vehicles in Saint-Georges.
+Traffic volume on Route nationale 2 varies significantly.
+In 2010, before the bridge opened, the average daily traffic was 23,185 vehicles at Balata, but decreased to 438 vehicles in Saint-Georges.